 I am Professor of English Sociolinguistics at the Department of Language and Literature, which I joined in August 2020.
 I hold a German postdoctoral degree ('Habilitation') in English and general linguistics from the University of Bonn and a PhD in general linguistics from the University of Cologne.
 In 2018/19 I was a Feodor Lynen fellow at the University of Cape Town (South Africa), sponsored by the Humboldt foundation, conducting research on language learning and use in tourist spaces in Zanzibar.
 I was subsequently awarded a research fellowship for investigating formal and informal language learning in this context by the Cluster of Excellence "Africa Multiple" in 2020/2021.
 With a return fellowship from the Humboldt foundation, I started analyzing the digital tourist space of Zanzibar and its interfaces with offline tourism discourse, a project which I continue working on today.
+Recently, I have started working on discourses on and in cruise tourism in Norway, together with C. Ackermann-Boström (Uppsala) and M.-L. Brunner (Trier), funded by NTNU Oceans.

 My research is sociolinguistic and applied in nature, informed by (linguistic) anthropology and constructivism.
 My linguistic foci are varieties of English and contact languages in Africa, as well as sign languages, most notably Irish Sign Language and alternate sign languages.
 After coming to Norway, I also started researching language use in the Nordics, especially in the Norwegian cruise tourism industry, and joined the editorial board of Scandinavian Studies in Language.
 My central research interests are multilingualism, language contact, multimodality, politeness and linguistic epistemology, as well as research methodologies.